 Consultations

-Whenever osteomalacia is suspected, the patient should be evaluated and treated by any specialty, from primary care and family medicine clinicians to endocrinologists or rheumatologists who might be seeing the patient for other bone-related diseases.
-Radiology can help clarify the relevant findings in plain x-rays or any other imaging studies, while orthopedic surgeons should consider osteomalacia during the checkups of patients suffering fractures.
+Whenever osteomalacia is suspected, the patient should be evaluated and treated by any specialty, from primary care and family medicine clinicians to endocrinologists or rheumatologists who may see the patient for other bone-related diseases.
+Radiology providers can help clarify the relevant findings in plain x-rays or any other imaging studies, while orthopedic surgeons should consider osteomalacia during the checkups of patients presenting with fractures.
 The collaboration among different medical professionals can help optimize the management of patients with diagnosed osteomalacia.

 Deterrence and Patient Education